-- Counseling Appointments (Students): We know that remote learning brings with it many challenges and can take a toll on our mental and emotional well-being.
-Our counselors are committed to ensuring that students are able to access a counselor when needed, even in a remote setting.
+- Counseling Appointments (Students): We know that the extended pandemic brings with it many challenges and can take a toll on our mental and emotional well-being.
+Our counselors are committed to ensuring that students are able to access a counselor when needed.
 Students can schedule a meeting with one of our counselors (as soon as one hour before the meeting start time) by clicking this link.

 - CCSC's Counseling Team: If families would like to contact the counseling department for any reason, please email firstname.lastname@example.org and a member of the counseling team will follow up with you.

-- Free School Breakfasts and Lunches: During the extended closure, we are continuing to provide free breakfasts and lunches for all students.
-Grab & Go meal packages can be ordered in advance and picked up on Mondays and Thursdays at CCSC from 1-4PM.
+- Free School Breakfasts and Lunches: All students at CCSC can receive breakfasts and lunches at no cost.
 Please use this form to order free school meals.
 Please reach out to Lisa Smith, Nutrition and Transportation Coordinator, if you have any questions.

 - Food for Free Monthly School Markets and Weekend Backpack Program: We are grateful to continue our partnership with Food for Free to provide monthly free school markets to members of the local community.
-This year, we are also participating in Food for Free's weekend backpack program, providing students with meals over the weekend.
-Please reach out to Noelani Gabriel, Director of Family and Community Engagement, to learn more.
+Please reach out to Mia Richardson, Family Engagement Coordinator, and Ted Hirsch, Admissions and Outreach Coordinator, to learn more.

 Mental Health Resources

 - Find Food Assistance in MA